 Step by step instructions and photos

-- Heat the butter and milk in a saucepan over a gentle heat until the butter has just melted (you don’t want it to boil.)
+- Heat the butter and milk in a saucepan over a gentle heat until the butter has just melted.
+TIP: you don’t want the milk to boil.

 - Mix the flour with spices, salt, yeast and sugar.